Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 And according to a report in the Associated Press, emos are being brutally killed at an alarming rate in Iraq.

-I had no idea they had them in Iraq, but they're being bludgeoned to death by militiamen, uh smashing in their skulls with heavy cement blocks.
+I had no idea they had them in Iraq, but they're being bludgeoned to death by militiamen, smashing in their skulls with heavy cement blocks.

-In the Southern Baghdad neighborhood of Dora, 35-year-old Hassan is afraid to leave his home.
+In the southern Baghdad neighborhood of Dora, 35-year-old Hassan is afraid to leave his home.

-He plans on cutting his shoulder length hair soon, but fears that his hormone-injected breast enhancements will be detected if he is stopped and patted down at one of the ubiquitous security checkpoints across the city.
+He plans on cutting his shoulder-length hair soon, but fears that his hormone-injected breast enhancements will be detected if he is stopped and patted down at one of the ubiquitous security checkpoints across the city.

-Yeah, probably if you live in Southern Baghdad, probably getting hormone-injected breast enhancements is not an idea.
+Yeah, probably if you live in southern Baghdad, probably getting hormone-injected breast enhancements is not an idea.

 This is Iraq and Afghanistan.